-Inverness College UHI, Business Competition 2016
+Inverness College UHI Business Competition 2017

 The competition encourages and supports students and members of the community to develop their enterprising skills and attributes by developing a business idea, presenting their idea and 'making it happen'.

-- Iain Rusk won Best Commercial Business.
+- Sarah Speakman won Best Commercial Business Award.

-Congratulations to all our finalists!
+Congratulations to all our winners!

 Finally, many grateful thanks to the following for their sponsorship and support:The